JJWallis/social-media-dashboard/README.md

    }
 ```

 One primary reason I chose to attempt this project was because it included a theme toggle that I had never attempted to build before.
-I learnt how to semantically create the markup for it via a parent `<label>` which linked with the checkbox that it housed, whilst also containing a `<span>` without semantic meaning to create the slider shape.
-Applying padding to the label would correspondingly increase the clickable area that would target the theme change, which was a very similar concept to increasing the padding on a link for mobile devices (a technique I was very familiar with at the time).
+I learnt how to semantically create the markup for it via a parent `<label>` which linked with the checkbox that it housed, whilst also containing a `<span>` with no semantic meaning to create the slider shape.
+Applying padding to the label would correspondingly increase the clickable area that would target the theme change, which was very similar behaviour to increasing the padding on a link for mobile devices (a technique I was familiar with at the time).

-I was also introduced to the `translate` property in order to achieve the slider's movement when the checkbox state changed.
-At first, I thought the slider would keep moving in the desired direction repeatedly, but because of the dynamic class only being toggled on when the checkbox was in a 'checked' state, it would thus move back if that state changed to falsy.
-This behaviour was easily targettable in JavaScript to toggle a different class on the root `<HTML>`, which would then use a different set of pre-declared colours for the site.
+I was also introduced to the `translate` property in order to re-create the slider's movement when the checkbox state changed.
+At first I thought the slider would keep moving in the desired direction repeatedly, but because the checkbox can only be in either a 'checked' or 'non-checked' state, it would only move back and forth on each change.

 ```css
 :root {